 Newspapers also shape community opinion.
 Keep that in mind as you read.

-Your Student Government provides daily online access to the New York Times and to print copies of the New York Times and The Grand Forks Herald, Mon. through Fri., during the semesters.
+Your Student Government provides print copies of The Grand Forks Herald M-Th during semesters.

 Racks are located around campus: